-5. Nuisance Alarms
+5. NUISANCE ALARMS

 Smoke alarms are designed to minimize nuisance alarms.
 Cigarette smoke will not normally set off the alarm, unless the smoke is blown directly into the alarm.
 Combustion particles from cooking may set off the alarm if the alarm is located close to the cooking area.
 Large quantities of combustible particles are generated from spills or when broiling.
 Using the fan on a range hood which vents to the outside (non-recirculating type) will also help remove these combustible products from the kitchen.
-If the alarm does sound, check for fires first.
-If a fire is discovered, get out and call the fire department.
-If no fire is present, check to see if one of the reasons listed in section 2 may have caused the alarm.